Nervosys/Botnix/pkgs/test/nixpkgs-check-by-name/README.md

   ```
   nix-instantiate <subdir> --eval -A <attr> --arg overlays <overlays>
   ```
-  work very similarly to the real Nixpkgs, just enough for the program to be able to test it.
+  work very similarly to the real Botpkgs, just enough for the program to be able to test it.
 - `pkgs/by-name`:
   The `pkgs/by-name` directory to check.